-How to Easily Remove Malware from Your PC [Updated]
+How to Remove Malware from Your PC [Guide 2021]

-Step 1.
-Backup all your documents and files before you start removing the malware infection
+Step 2.
+Back up all your documents and files

-Regardless of your malware infection, the first thing to do is backup all your important files and documents.
-You can do that by saving your essential data on external source such as DVD/CDs, free cloud storage services, USB sticks or external drives.
-Use this guide to better backup your online data.
+Regardless of your malware infection, the first thing to do is to backup all your important files and documents.
+You can do that by saving your essential data on external sources such as DVD/CDs, free cloud storage services, USB sticks or external drives.
+Use this guide to better back up your online data.
 By performing a backup process, you can save your essential data on an external source to keep it safe.

-Step 2.
-Enter your PC in Safe Mode with Networking
+Step 3.
+Reboot in Safe Mode with Networking

 Here’s what you should do:

 - Unplug DVDs, CDs or other USB drives from your PC and then shut it down.